kumarmo2/AbansAssignment/README.md

           docker run --rm --name abx-client -v "./dist:/app/dist" --network abx-network abx-client
           ```
 	  2. This will run the container in attached mode, and in the terminal you should be able to monitor the logs of the client.
-	  3. If everything runs correctly, the container will shut down and the json output should be present in `dist` directory at the root of the
+	  3. If everything runs correctly, the container will shut down and the json output should be present in `dist` directory at the root of the project.